 The entry requirement for this course is a Bachelor (Honours) Degree at a 2:2 or above.
 We look for applicants to have a background in any discipline in order to be eligible for the programme.

-We may also consider lesser qualifications if you have sufficient relevant work experience within the industry.
-There may also be an additional essay requirement if you apply with less than an Honours degree, this would be confirmed on submission of the application to the Admissions Team.
+We may also consider applicants who have completed a Bachelor (Ordinary) degree if they have sufficient relevant work experience within the industry.
+There may also be an additional essay requirement if they apply with less than an Honours degree, this would be confirmed on submission of the application to the Admissions Team.

 English language requirements